LabSid-USP/RUBEM/doc/source/userguide.rst

 ``calibrate`` needs SciPy, which comes with ``pip install "rubem[calibration]"``.
 It writes ``evaluations.csv``, ``result.json`` and ``<config>-calibrated.json`` into the ``--run-dir``.
-The method itself (the objective, the parameter bounds, the derivation of ``w3`` and how to budget the number of evaluations) is documented separately.
+The method itself (the objective, the parameter bounds, the derivation of ``w3``, how to budget the number of evaluations and what a run needs from the configuration) is documented in :doc:`Calibration </calibration>`.

 .. code-block:: console